ukparliament/weeknotes.data-search/19/index.md

 [Chris](https://twitter.com/chrisalcockdev) gave Robert an education on assorted graph issues.

 ### Search

+#### Parliamentary material search

+[Alex](https://twitter.com/alexedwardh) wrote a couple of scripts to aid the task of manually processing missing oral and written parliamentary questions.
+Currently a lot of questions aren't being automatically processed due to a date issue within the question files.
+After having some issues at first, [Samu](https://twitter.com/langsamu) helped to make the code more functional, and after a (nearly) complete rewrite the scripts were ready for every day use.

+The first script works by scraping our public [Oral](https://publications.parliament.uk/pa/cm/cmfutoral/futoral.htm) and [Written](http://www.parliament.uk/business/publications/written-questions-answers-statements/written-questions-answers/?page=1&max=100) data sources to find the relevant UINs for a specific date.
+These UINs are then sent in JSON form with some other identifying data to [MyJSON.com](http://myjson.com/) (a public JSON store + API).
+The second script then accesses this JSON data and compares the UIN values against those in the private RDF feed.
+It then automatically downloads and renames the missing RDF files, ready for processing.

+#### Web search

 [Dia](https://twitter.com/DN78) and Robert wrote a first draft of 'a strategy note for search’ which they're trying to align with the [Digital Strategy](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/digital-strategy-for-parliament/).